trentlarson/lives-of-gifts/src/markdown/opportunities.md

 ## Have expertise?

 - Do an online search for that hobby, even in your area... you may be surprised.
-If not, consider creating some posts or videos about it, and you'll attract others.
+  If not, consider creating some posts or videos about it on your favorite platform, and you'll attract others.

 - If you've got friends, ask them what kind of sharing would be fun.